 The most commonly reported error was people simply trying to lift too much weight, which engages the shoulders and reduces the effort on the biceps.

-"If the weight is too heavy, you'll be working the shoulders and not properly targeting your biceps," says Nick.
+"If the weight is too heavy, you'll be working the shoulders and not properly targeting your biceps," says Sinfield.
 "Your shoulders will hunch forward instead of staying back as you lift the weight, which can cause injury."

 He says leaning backwards when lifting too much weight puts a lot of pressure on the lower back, which can also lead to injury.